Britain Takes Back Control. Or Does It?

 Savings and Investments

 Without question, the biggest threat to the stock market and your savings and investments is a prolonged period of uncertainty – the one thing markets hate above everything else.
-Assuming everything is worked out relatively quickly then the stock market should return to a normal pattern of trading – and as George Osborne said at several points before departing his governmental post, the fundamentals of the UK economy are relatively strong.
+Assuming everything is worked out relatively quickly then the stock market should return to a normal pattern of trading – and as George Osborne will say today, the fundamentals of the UK economy are relatively strong.
 We certainly cannot assume that Brexit would be bad for shares: in the long run the stock market will be affected by events around the world – China’s economy, growth in the Eurozone, the outlook for the US – as much as it will be affected by Brexit.

 Clearly any rise in interest rates (see below) would be good news for savers.